gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 proc2.Run() // Execute the last process in the main thread
 ```

-Now, this can of course be packaged into a convenient Pipeline component:
+Now, this can be packaged into a convenient Pipeline component:

 ```go
 type Pipeline struct {